-Dr. Kate Brayman is a comprehensive cosmetic dentist that offers patients the option to have multiple procedures at once.
+Dr. Kate Brayman is a comprehensive smile makeover dentist on Long Island who offers patients the option to have multiple procedures at once.
 A perfect smile with pearly white teeth is often the first thing someone notices about you.
 Let us help with our smile makeover option.

 Before & Afters